-Outcome: To increase awareness with bullying in schools by empowering students, parents and teachers through making them aware of what bullying is and how to identify and handle this.
-To date has been delivered to over 15,000 students around the Sutherland Shire from 52 schools.
+Outcome: To increase awareness with bullying in schools by empowering students, parents and teachers through making them aware of what bullying is and how to identify and handle a situation.
+To date, this initiative has been delivered to over 18,000 students from 69 schools around the Sutherland Shire.

 Audience: Primary and high school students.

 Outcome: Overall it is important to empower and educate students while promoting inclusivity and positive behaviours.
-Already in 2018 alone, we have engaged with 41 primary and high schools and over 11,000 students across the Sutherland Shire.
+In 2019 alone, we had engaged with 50 primary and high schools and over 12,000 students across the Sutherland Shire.

 Focus: EDYS is a safe, supportive and non-judgemental place for young people to socialise with friends, explore their skills and identity, access programs and workshops, and chat to qualified youth workers about what’s important to them.

 Outcome: Through various activities and practices, such as community development, referral, case management and group work, EDYS encourages and supports young people to make informed decisions about their lives as well as advocates on their behalf in relation to broader youth matters.